enquirer/prompt-base/README.md

 The following custom prompts were created using this library:

-* [enquirer-prompt-checkbox](https://www.npmjs.com/package/enquirer-prompt-checkbox): Adds checkbox prompt support to Enquirer. | [homepage](https://github.com/enquirer/enquirer-prompt-checkbox "Adds checkbox prompt support to Enquirer.")
-* [enquirer-prompt-confirm](https://www.npmjs.com/package/enquirer-prompt-confirm): Adds `confirm` (yes/no) prompt support to Enquirer. | [homepage](https://github.com/enquirer/enquirer-prompt-confirm "Adds `confirm` (yes/no) prompt support to Enquirer.")
-* [enquirer-prompt-input](https://www.npmjs.com/package/enquirer-prompt-input): Input prompt plugin for Enquirer.
-This is the only prompt type included in Enquirer by… [more](https://github.com/jonschlinkert/enquirer-prompt-input) | [homepage](https://github.com/jonschlinkert/enquirer-prompt-input "Input prompt plugin for Enquirer.
-This is the only prompt type included in Enquirer by default and does not need to be registered separately.")
+* [prompt-checkbox](https://www.npmjs.com/package/prompt-checkbox): Multiple-choice/checkbox prompt.
+Can be used standalone or with a prompt system like [Enquirer](https://github.com/enquirer/enquirer). | [homepage](https://github.com/enquirer/prompt-checkbox "Multiple-choice/checkbox prompt.
+Can be used standalone or with a prompt system like [Enquirer].")
+* [prompt-confirm](https://www.npmjs.com/package/prompt-confirm): Confirm (yes/no) prompt.
+Can be used standalone or with a prompt system like [Enquirer](https://github.com/enquirer/enquirer). | [homepage](https://github.com/enquirer/prompt-confirm "Confirm (yes/no) prompt.
+Can be used standalone or with a prompt system like [Enquirer].")
+* [prompt-editor](https://www.npmjs.com/package/prompt-editor): Editor prompt.
+Opens your text editor and waits for you to save your input during… [more](https://github.com/enquirer/prompt-editor) | [homepage](https://github.com/enquirer/prompt-editor "Editor prompt.
+Opens your text editor and waits for you to save your input during a prompt.
+Can be used standalone or with a prompt system like [Enquirer].")
+* [prompt-expand](https://www.npmjs.com/package/prompt-expand): Expand prompt.
+Can be used as a standalone prompt, or with a prompt system like… [more](https://github.com/enquirer/prompt-expand) | [homepage](https://github.com/enquirer/prompt-expand "Expand prompt.
+Can be used as a standalone prompt, or with a prompt system like [Enquirer].")
+* [prompt-list](https://www.npmjs.com/package/prompt-list): List-style prompt.
+Can be used as a standalone prompt, or with a prompt system like… [more](https://github.com/enquirer/prompt-list) | [homepage](https://github.com/enquirer/prompt-list "List-style prompt.
+Can be used as a standalone prompt, or with a prompt system like [Enquirer].")
+* [prompt-password](https://www.npmjs.com/package/prompt-password): Password prompt.
+Can be used as a standalone prompt, or with a prompt system like… [more](https://github.com/enquirer/prompt-password) | [homepage](https://github.com/enquirer/prompt-password "Password prompt.
+Can be used as a standalone prompt, or with a prompt system like [Enquirer].")
-* [enquirer-prompt-radio](https://www.npmjs.com/package/enquirer-prompt-radio): Adds `radio` prompt support to Enquirer.
-This prompt behaves like other radio-button interfaces, where only… [more](https://github.com/enquirer/enquirer-prompt-radio) | [homepage](https://github.com/enquirer/enquirer-prompt-radio "Adds `radio` prompt support to Enquirer.
-This prompt behaves like other radio-button interfaces, where only one choice is enabled whilst all others are disabled.")
+* [prompt-radio](https://www.npmjs.com/package/prompt-radio): Radio prompt.
+This prompt behaves like other radio-button interfaces, where only one choice is enabled… [more](https://github.com/enquirer/prompt-radio) | [homepage](https://github.com/enquirer/prompt-radio "Radio prompt.
+This prompt behaves like other radio-button interfaces, where only one choice is enabled whilst all others are disabled.
+Can be used as a standalone prompt, or with a prompt system like [Enquirer].")
-* [enquirer-prompt-rawlist](https://www.npmjs.com/package/enquirer-prompt-rawlist): Adds `rawlist` prompt support to [Enquirer](https://github.com/jonschlinkert/enquirer). | [homepage](https://github.com/enquirer/enquirer-prompt-rawlist "Adds `rawlist` prompt support to [Enquirer].")
+* [prompt-rawlist](https://www.npmjs.com/package/prompt-rawlist): Rawlist prompt.
+Can be used as a standalone prompt, or with a prompt system like… [more](https://github.com/enquirer/prompt-rawlist) | [homepage](https://github.com/enquirer/prompt-rawlist "Rawlist prompt.
+Can be used as a standalone prompt, or with a prompt system like [Enquirer].")

 ## About

 ### Related projects

-* [enquirer-question](https://www.npmjs.com/package/enquirer-question): Question object, used by Enquirer and prompt plugins. | [homepage](https://github.com/enquirer/enquirer-question "Question object, used by Enquirer and prompt plugins.")
-* [enquirer](https://www.npmjs.com/package/enquirer): Plugin-based prompt system for node.js | [homepage](https://github.com/jonschlinkert/enquirer "Plugin-based prompt system for node.js")
+* [enquirer](https://www.npmjs.com/package/enquirer): Intuitive, plugin-based prompt system for node.js.
+Much faster and lighter alternative to Inquirer, with all… [more](https://github.com/enquirer/enquirer) | [homepage](https://github.com/enquirer/enquirer "Intuitive, plugin-based prompt system for node.js.
+Much faster and lighter alternative to Inquirer, with all the same prompt types and more, but without the bloat.")
 * [prompt-choices](https://www.npmjs.com/package/prompt-choices): Create an array of multiple choice objects for use in prompts. | [homepage](https://github.com/enquirer/prompt-choices "Create an array of multiple choice objects for use in prompts.")
+* [prompt-question](https://www.npmjs.com/package/prompt-question): Question object, used by Enquirer and prompt plugins. | [homepage](https://github.com/enquirer/prompt-question "Question object, used by Enquirer and prompt plugins.")
 * [readline-utils](https://www.npmjs.com/package/readline-utils): Readline utils, for moving the cursor, clearing lines, creating a readline interface, and more. | [homepage](https://github.com/enquirer/readline-utils "Readline utils, for moving the cursor, clearing lines, creating a readline interface, and more.")

 ### Contributing